SamuelTWu/StoriesWithin/src/content/blog/Rigpea Wangchuk.md

 ![local image](../../assets/Rigpea_Wangchuk.JPG)

 I started off as a shy kid.
-My first semester I barely talk to people.
+My first semester I barely talked to people.
 I was a shut-in.
 Every night I could have gone out.
 But the thing is I stayed in.
 So my first year I focused on academics a lot

 The thing that caused the change was office hours.
 I just went, even if I had no work to do, and I just sat there and I started talking to a lot of people.
 I would approach people and say "Oh, hi.
 Hello.
 How's that going?"
 My trick was to remember just one small thing that they did yesterday.
 I guess in that way I grew some sort of attachment and started forming friendships.
 That's how I met a lot of the CS friends I made right now.